Fight Contempt in Georgia Divorce

 Defense Lawyer for Contempt of Court

 When certain divorce matters turn into serious arguments, your ex-spouse may file a motion for contempt of court.
-Learn what this means for you, and how to fight alleged contempt of court.
+Learn what this means for you, and how to fight allegations of contempt of court.

 What is Contempt in Georgia